ZiadHesham225/StreamSync/README.md

 A real-time synchronized video watching application that allows users to create rooms and watch YouTube videos together with friends.
 Built with ASP.NET Core backend and React frontend.

+## 🖥️ Virtual Browser Feature (Neko)

+StreamSync now supports a **Virtual Browser** feature powered by [Neko](https://github.com/m1k1o/neko) running in Docker containers.
+This allows users to request a shared browser session for collaborative browsing, streaming, or remote control directly from the app.

+### Key Capabilities
+- **Request a Virtual Browser**: Room admins/controllers can request a browser session for their room.
+- **Queue System**: If all browsers are busy, rooms are placed in a queue and notified when a browser becomes available.
+- **WebRTC Streaming**: Real-time audio/video streaming using Neko's WebRTC.
+- **Session Management**: Automatic allocation, expiration, and cleanup of browser sessions.
+- **Remote Control**: Interact with the browser (mouse, keyboard, navigation) from the app UI.

+### Backend Services Overview
+- `VirtualBrowserController`: API endpoints for requesting, controlling, and managing virtual browser sessions.
+- `NekoVirtualBrowserService`: Core logic for allocating containers, session lifecycle, and integration with Neko.
+- `VirtualBrowserQueueService`: Handles queuing, notifications, and room queue status.
+- `VirtualBrowserStartupService`: Initializes the browser pool on backend startup.
+- `VirtualBrowserMaintenanceService`: Background service for session expiration and notification processing.
+- DTOs and Models: `VirtualBrowserDto`, `VirtualBrowserRequestDto`, `VirtualBrowserControlDto`, etc.

+> **Note:** You can scale the number of Neko containers for more concurrent browser sessions.
+Update backend configuration accordingly.

+### How to Use
+1. **Room admin/controller requests a Virtual Browser** via the app UI.
+2. If available, a browser session is allocated and a WebRTC stream URL is provided.
+3. If busy, the room is queued and notified when a browser is free.
+4. Participants can interact with the browser (mouse, keyboard, navigation).
+5. Sessions expire after a set duration (e.g., 3 hours) and are automatically cleaned up.

+For more details, see the backend services in `StreamSync/StreamSync/Services/` and API endpoints in `VirtualBrowserController`.

 ## ✨ Features

 ### 🎥 Video Synchronization